SmileyChris/django-easy-images/README.md

 You can also use the following keywords: `tl` (top left), `tr` (top right), `bl` (bottom left), `br` (bottom right), `l`, `r`, `t` or `b`.
 This will set the percentage to 0 or 100 for the appropriate axis.

 If crop is `False`, the image will be resized so that it will cover the requested ratio but not cropped down.
 This is useful when you want to handle positioning in CSS using `object-fit`.

+#### `cover`

+Whether to resize the image to cover the requested ratio or to contain it (when not cropping).

+The default is `True`, meaning the image will be resized down to cover the requested ratio (which means the image dimensions may be larger than the requested dimensions).

+To rezise the image to always fit within the requested dimensions, set `cover=False`.

 #### `focal_window`